sjmuurine/EpitopesFromOGs/README.md

 Before that, create a working environment for you.
 A folder for scripts and another for data.
-Upload the file ConservedInGramposGramnegBoth2.fa to the data folder The current data folder contains the outputs the scripts produce as well as our results
+Upload the file ConservedInGramposGramnegBoth2.fa to the data folder Currently the data folder contains the outputs the scripts produce as well as our results

 # The workflow: